amine789/Finetuning-Clip/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com]
+For questions or issues, please open an issue on GitHub or contact amine.bahlouli@dzne.de

 ---